 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Even when they aren't performing, animals used in circuses endure a lifetime of misery.
+Even when they aren’t performing, animals used in circuses endure a lifetime of misery.
 Their access to water, food, and veterinary care is often severely restricted.
 Dogs may be crammed into wire cages and rarely let out.
-Birds are often confined to tiny, filthy cages, and their wings may be crudely clipped so that they cannot fly.
+Birds are often confined to small, filthy cages, and their wings may be crudely clipped so that they cannot fly.
 Horses are typically kept tethered on short ropes, and elephants are often shackled by their legs.

 What You Can Do

 Please add your voice to PETA India’s by joining us in a request for a ban on the use of animals in circuses.

 Please feel free to use this sample letter: